Virtual-Finland-Development/esco-api/data-generation/README.md

 -   start server with `npm run serve` (~30s boot time)
 -   in a separate terminal: run data building scripts with `npm run build:<feat>` eg. `npm run build:skills`
     -   or all the known building scripts: `npm run build`
+- install the built resources to the [API-project](../api) data folder: `npm run install-built-resources`

 ## Documentation